rajkumar20021015/metacrafters/README.md

 }
 }

-To compile the code, click on the "Solidity Compiler" tab in the left-hand sidebar.
-Make sure the "Compiler" option is set to "0.8.4" (or another compatible version), and then click on the "Compile MyToken.sol" button.
+To compile the code, click  the Solidity Compiler tab in the left sidebar.
+Make sure the “Compiler” option is set to “0.8.4”. (or another compatible version) and then click  the “Compile MyToken.sol” button.
+Button.

-Once the code is compiled, you can deploy the contract by clicking on the "Deploy & Run Transactions" tab in the left-hand sidebar.
-Select the "MyToken" contract from the dropdown menu, and then click on the "Deploy" button.
+Once the code is compiled, you can deploy the contract by clicking  the “Deploy &” button. “.
+Perform Operations” in the left sidebar.
+Select the “My Token” contract from the drop-down menu and then click  the “Deploy” button.

-Once the contract is deployed, you can interact with it by calling the mint and burn functions.
-Click on the "MyToken" contract in the left-hand sidebar, and click on the tokenname,tokenabbrv,totelsupply , and then click on the "mint" function.
-Finally, click on the "transact" button to execute the function and you can mint some coins.
-And similarly click on the "burn " function to remove some coins.
+Once the contract is deployed, you can interact with it by accessing the Mint and Burn functions.
+Click “MyToken” contract in the left sidebar and click token name, tokenabbrv, totelsupply and then click “mint” button to trade.
+Finally, click on the “Transaction” button.
+Click on the button to execute the function and  mint coins.
+Similarly, click the “burn” button to remove some coins.

 #License